Sir William Stephenson Scholarship

 Bronwyn Delacruz and Julia Antonyshyn Intrepid Scholarship 2019 © UWinnipeg

-UWinnipeg students and academic superstars Julia Antonyshyn and Bronwyn Delacruz have earned the prestigious Sir William Stephenson Scholarships, also known as the Intrepid.
-Both of these exceptional students are UWinnipeg Collegiate graduates, and both share an invested interest in the environment.
+UWinnipeg students and academic achievers Julia Antonyshyn and Bronwyn Delacruz have been awarded the prestigious Sir William Stephenson Scholarship, also known as the Intrepid.
+Both graduates of UWinnipeg Collegiate, they share a strong passion for environmental issues.

 2018 – Megan Rutherford and Taylor Hanson